edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

 Instead, we can refactor the design by introducing a more appropriate abstraction.
 We can create a separate `IFlyable` interface that is implemented by birds that can fly, and remove the `Fly()` method from the base `Bird` class.
-This way, we separate the flying behavior from the general bird behavior, ensuring that subclasses only implement behaviors that apply to them.
+This way, we separate the flying behaviour from the general bird behaviour, ensuring that subclasses only implement behaviours that apply to them.

 ``` c#